Skip to content

 Temperature_very_high & Timer_running | Door_closed

-Definition of actions suggests already that for any application several state machines do exist describing exactly the same control behavior.
+The definition of actions already suggests that for any application several state machines may exist describing exactly the same control behavior.
 Another factor influencing the state machine is the execution model.
-The execution of entry and exit actions is clear but the execution of input actions must be defined.
+The execution of entry and exit actions is clear, but the execution of input actions must be defined.
 The same problem exists with multiple state transitions triggered by a single event.
 The following state machine execution model is used:

 state_machine_execution_model